flexiblepower/s2-analyzer/frontend/README.md

 ## Frontend Features
 Here is an exhaustive list of the application's features:

+### Navigation Menu
+A menu that allows the user to access different pages of the frontend by changing the URL.
+The menu is accessible by clicking the button at the top of the page.

 ### ErrorSidebar Menu
 By clicking the sidebar icon on the navigation bar (the three horizontal lines) a resizable container will appear on the left side of the screen.